 Also Read: University of East Anglia Admissions Guide

-University of Brighton offer programs majorly during the January intake and September intake.
+The University of Brighton offers programs mainly during the January intake and September intake.
 There are also additional Intakes in April/May, January and March but only for select courses.

 University of Brighton Admissions Deadlines

 The important deadlines for the September intake are given below:

 |UCAS Extra Opens (if students don’t receive any offers from any University, they can apply to a new course through UCAS Extra)||September|